 Family situation First call Why

-Non-veteran, non-dementia 1-800-963-5337 (Elder Helpline) Single intake screens NFCSP, CCE, HCE, ADI, and CARES (gateway to SMMC LTC)
+Non-veteran, non-dementia 1-800-963-5337 (Elder Helpline) One intake screens NFCSP, Community Care for the Elderly, ADI, and the CARES gateway to SMMC LTC

-Veteran's family 1-855-260-3274 (VA Caregiver Support Line) §17.111 respite is a benefits-floor entitlement; PCAFC application via VA Form 10-10CG runs in parallel
+Veteran's family 1-855-260-3274 (VA Caregiver Support Line) §17.111 respite is open to any enrolled veteran; a PCAFC application via VA Form 10-10CG runs in parallel

 Eight Common Family Confusions This Guide Fights

 5. VA respite under §17.111 is open to all enrolled veterans.
-PCAFC enrollment is NOT required.
+PCAFC enrollment is not required.

 Frequently Asked Questions